 3) Certain hygiene criteria.

-4) It facilitates the laboratory analysis of the food samples which cohere to set criterion.
+4) It facilitates the laboratory analysis of the food samples which cohere to set criteria.
 It is the responsibility of the government to implement the law.
-The laws about food safety vary from area to area and the Panelist also has different criteria according to that area.
+The laws regarding food safety vary from area to area and the Panelist also has different criteria according to that area.